Xander Harris: Analysis

 Throughout the series, Xander's family are seen to be highly dysfunctional and composed of alcoholics.
 In "Homecoming", he admits to swallowing his pride to borrow a tuxedo from his cousin Rigby, from a wealthier branch of the family, who, as Xander puts it "shun us... as they should".
 Xander relates in "Amends" that he sleeps outside at Christmas to avoid the family quarrels.
 This leads him to seek a surrogate family in his friendships with Buffy, Willow and Giles.
 Xander lacks Giles's and Willow's academic intelligence, and Buffy's physical prowess.
 Cordelia is initially ashamed to be Xander's girlfriend.
 Throughout the series, Xander struggles to contribute meaningfully to the group dynamic.
-His dissatisfaction reaches a nadir in season four: Xander's physical dislocation from his college friends leads to a profound sense of being useless.
+His dissatisfaction reaches a nadir in season 4: Xander's physical dislocation from his friends, who are now in college, leads to a profound sense of being useless.
 In "Restless", his menial jobs and degrading habitat rise to the surface of his dream narrative.
 Before falling asleep, he begins to watch Apocalypse Now with Willow, Buffy and Giles, who comments, "Oh, I'm beginning to understand this now.
 It's all about the journey, isn't it."
 Xander's dream, in turn, is one of intense self-exploration.
 In his dream, Xander goes to use the bathroom, and is emasculated and infantilized by Buffy asking him if he needs any help: this scene shows Xander's "sense of insecurity and powerlessness".
 Nevertheless, he becomes lost and finds himself in his parents' basement.
 From there, he finds himself in his ice cream truck, where Anya asks if he knows what he is doing, underlining the aimlessness of his journey; he is in the basement once again.
 When suddenly he is in the army and Principal Snyder (as a character in Apocalypse Now) asks where he comes from, he says, "The basement, mostly."
 He fears that his military interrogator is correct in saying that he is "the whipping boy" and "set on a sacrificial stone".
-(This position of being less "chosen" for social inclusion and great things than his peers makes him uniquely able to comfort Dawn in season seven's "Potential".)
+(This position of being less "chosen" for social inclusion and great things than his peers makes him uniquely able to comfort Dawn in season 7's "Potential".)